Khog123/CSCE155-C-Lab02/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?
+Answer:
+Value: The area is 0.000000 square units.
+Not giving the correct answer use formula incorrectly because the precedance level of / and * same.

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+Answer:
+Value: The area is 0.000000 square units.
+Not giving the correct ansswer use formula because the precedance level of / and * same.

 c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+Answer:
+the area is 8.000000 square units.
+I increased the precedance level of base*triangle by include parenthesis and then divide them by 2 like that ()